ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ~~~

 where `sk` is the HPKE secret key, and `server_role` is the role of the
-aggregator (`0x02` for the leader and `0x03` for the helper).
+Aggregator (`0x02` for the Leader and `0x03` for the Helper).
 The `OpenBase()`
 function is as specified in {{!HPKE, Section 6.1}} for the ciphersuite indicated
 by the HPKE configuration.
-If decryption fails, the aggregator marks the report share
+If decryption fails, the Aggregator marks the report
-as invalid with the error `hpke_decrypt_error`.
-Otherwise, the aggregator
+share as invalid with the error `hpke_decrypt_error`.
+Otherwise, the Aggregator
 outputs the resulting PlaintextInputShare `plaintext_input_share`.

 #### Input Share Validation {#input-share-validation}